-For the purpose of the tutorial, we are going to use macOS High Sierra version 10.13.6
+For the purpose of the tutorial, we are going to use macOS Mojave version 10.14

 Setting up the environment is really easy thanks to the automated build script by EOSIO.
 It installs all dependencies and builds EOSIO.
 Before running the script, as a first step, clone the EOS repo recursively with the following command:

 Once this is done go to the eos folder and run the eosio_build.sh script with the following command: